 The first thing you do is pick your scenario on the app.
 With the purchase of the game, 4 scenarios are available.
 There are a few more available for purchase through the app while the remaining need the expansion pack.

 Once you have picked your scenario, pick your character.
 There are 8 characters to choose from even though you can only have 5 people playing the game.
 Weird, right?
-Read the character cards, each one has a different ability that may help themselves or the team.
+Read the character cards.
+Each one has a unique ability that may help themselves or the team.
 A trade off between insanity, strength and the other attributes.

 You can put away all the other characters.
 You will NEED the table space.

 The app walks you through the setup of the board.
 Each room is a game tile that you layout.
 You will put tokens or little tiles where it tells you.
 Then place your characters where the app says.

 There are two phases, Investigator Phase and Mythos Phase.
 You start in the Investigator Phase.
 They allow you 2 moves and an action each turn.
 An action includes looking at a clue, opening doors, interacting with someone and fighting.